See the README for an explanation and discussion about this project and how to use it.

 Community Recreation

-In the communities and neighbourhoods, provide public open land where people can relax, rub shoulders, and renew themselves;
+In the communities and neighborhoods, provide public open land where people can relax, rub shoulders, and renew themselves;

 1. Carnival